rancher/docs/content/rancher/v2.x/en/tasks/clusters/adding-a-pod-security-policy/_index.md

 ## Cluster Creation: Adding a Default Pod Security Policy

 When you create a new cluster, you can configure it to apply a PSP immediately.
 As you create the cluster, use the **Cluster Options** to enable a PSP.

-We recommend applying a PSP to your cluster as soon as possible for security purposes.
+>**Prerequisite:**

->**Note:** To add a default PSP to a new cluster, you must already have a PSP created.
-For more information, see [Adding Pod Security Policies]({{< baseurl >}}/rancher/v2.x/en/tasks/global-configuration/pod-security-policies/).
+>Create a Pod Security Policy within Rancher.
+Before you can assign a default PSP to a new cluster, you must have a PSP available for assignment.
+For instruction, see [Creating Pod Security Policies]({{< baseurl >}}/rancher/v2.x/en/tasks/global-configuration/pod-security-policies/).
+>**Note:**
+>For security purposes, we recommend assiging a PSP as you create your clusters.
+However, this best practice is secondary to creating the cluster.

 To enable a default Pod Security Policy, set the **Pod Security Policy Support** option to  **Enabled**, and then make a selection from the **Default Pod Security Policy** drop-down.

 When the cluster finishes provisioning, the PSP you selected is applied to all projects within the cluster.

-For more information, see [Creating a Cluster]({{< baseurl >}}/rancher/v2.x/en/tasks/clusters/creating-a-cluster/).
+For detailed instruction about assigning a PSP to a new cluster, see [Creating a Cluster]({{< baseurl >}}/rancher/v2.x/en/tasks/clusters/creating-a-cluster/).

 ## Existing Cluster: Adding a Pod Security Policy

 If you don't apply a PSP as you create your cluster, you can always add one later.

+>**Prerequisite:**
->**Prerequisite:** Create a PSP.
-For more information, see [Adding Pod Security Policies]({{< baseurl >}}/rancher/v2.x/en/tasks/global-configuration/pod-security-policies/).
+>Create a Pod Security Policy within Rancher.
+Before you can assign a default PSP to an existing cluster, you must have a PSP available for assignment.
+For instruction, see [Creating Pod Security Policies]({{< baseurl >}}/rancher/v2.x/en/tasks/global-configuration/pod-security-policies/).

 1. From the from the **Global** view, find the cluster that you want apply your PSP to.
-Select **Vertical Ellipsis (...) > Edit**.
-Edit next to the _Cluster_ you want to enable PSPs for.
+Select **Vertical Ellipsis (...) > Edit** for the cluster you want to enable PSPs for.

 2. Expand the **Cluster Options** accordion.